evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 ## A quick note about "completely" sequenced genomes

 FYI, essentially all completely sequenced genomes are not in fact completely sequenced.
-Many regions such as centromeric and telomeric regions and some portions of sex-specific sex chromosomes contain many repetitive elements that pose challenges to sequencing and assembly.
-Sometimes the individual sequenced is female, so no Y chromosome is available.
+-Regions such as centromeric and telomeric regions and some portions of sex-specific sex chromosomes contain many repetitive elements that pose challenges to sequencing and assembly.
+-Sometimes the individual sequenced is female, so no Y chromosome is available.
 Sometimes (usually?) when a genome is said to be "complete" it actually is a bunch of "contigs", or contiguous sequence, that may or may not be assembled into "scaffolds" that include contigs plus Ns to represent intervenining regions that are not yet sequenced.
-And even then, we can expect sequence and assembly errors in our reference genome that make it different from the real genome sequence.
-On top of that, there is population level variation to contend with, including SNPs and insertion deletion events.
+-And even then, we can expect sequence and assembly errors in our reference genome that make it different from the real genome sequence.
+-On top of that, there is population level variation to contend with, including SNPs and insertion deletion events.
 This makes our samples different from any reference genome as well.

 ## Preparing your reference genome